 For starters, organizational learning can drive profits—some businesses applying organizational learning principles in a Learning Organization setup have seen profits three times higher than their counterparts.
 But this is only scratching the surface of organizational learning and the competitive advantage it offers.
 Organizational learning brings scalable knowledge creation, institutional knowledge management, time efficiency, faster knowledge sharing and decision-making to your company.

 Organizational learning is the practice of ensuring knowledge is stored, disseminated efficiently, and utilized to the fullest.

 Organizational learning is the practice of ensuring knowledge is stored, disseminated efficiently, and utilized to the fullest.
 The organizational learning process often entails the use of a company wiki, a learning management system (LMS), and company-wide practices.

 Institutional knowledge is any knowledge specific to your company.
 It’s one of your organization’s most valuable assets, because it’s unique to your setup, it plays a big role in how your team works, and it contributes significantly to the functioning of your business.

 The average employee stays with their job for four years.
-That’s four years of discoveries, innovation, and intimate knowledge of how their work gets done.
+That’s four years of discoveries, problem solving, innovation, and intimate knowledge of how their work gets done.
 And when an employee leaves, that’s also four years of unique knowledge that walks out the door with them—if it’s not preserved in a company wiki or disseminated via training.

 Properly storing institutional knowledge ensures it’s there for your entire organization to use when they need it.
-When Craig from marketing quits, recorded knowledge helps you train Craig’s replacement without having to involve other marketing members in re-creating the knowledge that walked out the door.
+When Craig from marketing quits, recorded knowledge helps you train Craig’s replacement without having to involve other team members in re-creating the knowledge that walked out the door.